 1. Clean The Glass Jar

-You need to pour the polyurethane into a glass jar, but the glass jar has to be cleaned.
-To clean the jar, use a clean rag to wipe off the stain.
+You need to pour the polyurethane into a glass jar to dilute it, but the glass jar has to be clean.
+To clean the jar, use a rag to wipe off the stain.
 For tough stains, use warm soapy water or rubbing alcohol to dampen the rag.

 Instead of the glass jar, you can also use a paint bucket.
-But, using a glass jar will help you keep track of the clarity of the polyurethane.
+But, using a glass jar will help you keep track of the clarity of the sealant.
 With a glass jar, you can see the flow and how clear the poly is.
 You will also know when to stop thinning or stirring.

 2. Open The Polyurethane Container

-Polyurethane usually comes in spray cans, making it difficult to thin the paint since the only way to get into the spray can is through the nozzle.
-So you need to cut the spray can to pour out the polyurethane.
+Polyurethane usually comes in spray cans, making it difficult to dilute it since the only way to get into the spray can is through the nozzle.
+So you need to cut the spray can to pour out the sealant.

 3. Measure and Add The Paint Thinner